Depreciation, amortisation, and depletion

 - The debtor is declared bankrupt.

-- The obligations have been claimed judicially or are the subject of a legal dispute or arbitration proceedings, and collection depends on the solution thereof.
+- The obligations have been claimed judicially or are the subject of a legal dispute or arbitration proceedings, and collection depends on their outcome.

 Provisions for the credits listed below are not tax deductible: